 A load balancer is used to distribute traffic across your web servers, and offers benefits such as maximizing throughoutput, minimizing response times and avoiding overload on any single server.
 Ultimately, load balancing increases the reliability of your stack.

 The type of load balancer deployed in your stack is dependent on your cloud provider.

-By default, your applications are served with Nginx.
+By default, your applications are served with Nginx, and you are also free to customize this selection for Rack-based stacks.
 You can scale your web server with the click of a button.

 Background workers (optional)

 To relieve pressure from your application, we recommend that you use background workers to run memory-intensive processes.
 Cloud 66 makes it easy for you to control and monitor these processes, as well as scale them) at the click of a button.